Manu’s Menu

 Extra Help from the Kitchen

 Chill the Wine Before Mixing – Cold wine helps keep the pork mixture firm while mixing and stuffing.
-A cooler filling is easier to handle and gives a better sausage texture.
+A cooler filling is easier to handle and helps keep the sausage texture firmer.

 Prick Air Bubbles with a Needle – Small air pockets inside the casing can create uneven sausages.
 Use a clean needle to release trapped air before resting the links.